• Best BG3 Shadowheart Build with Light Domain Cleric

 Shadowheart Build Equipment for Baldur’s Gate 3

-In this section, we will outline the best equipment recommendations for Shadowheart in BG3.
 We have included both an early game and a late game section for equipment, so you can use this build no matter how far through the game you are.

-Don’t worry if you don’t have all of the listed equipment, and feel free to try out different items and combinations too – this is just a guideline and the build can still work great with some of the equipment changed.
+Don’t worry if you don’t have all of the listed equipment, and feel free to try out different items and combinations too.
+This is just a guideline and the build can still work great with some of the equipment changed.

-Early-Game Gear
+Early-Game Gear for Shadowheart

 Slot Icon Item Effects Location